-With this in mind, we’ll review the best beaches on the North Shore of Oahu, detailing the top activities at each location and other tips for visiting.
-Hopefully, this travel guide will help you choose the ultimate North Shore beach (or beaches!) to see on your trip to Hawaii!
-We also include a North Shore beaches map at the end of this guide.
+Drawing on my firsthand experience, I’ve curated the ten best beaches on Oahu’s North Shore, providing activities and insider tips to help you choose the ultimate beach during your trip.
+I’ve also included a North Shore beaches map at the end of this guide.

 The best North Shore beaches on Oahu